dusty-phillips/gitifyhg/README.rst

 * remote bookmark support is sketchy
 * remote branch tracking is not 100% stable

-However, if you're looking for a git-svn type of workflow that allows you to clone mercurial repositories, work in local git branches, rebase those branches and push them back to mercurial,, you've found it.
+However, if you are looking for a git-svn type of workflow that allows you to clone mercurial repositories, work in local git branches, rebase those branches and push them back to mercurial, you have found it.
 It works.
 Try it.

 URLS
 ----